-Based on the applicants review of Council records, the piece of land to which this application relates is not a HAIL site, and therefore the NES-CS does not apply.
+Based on the above, the piece of land to which this application relates is not a HAIL site, and therefore the NES-CS does not apply.

 4. NOTIFICATION ASSESSMENT

 Sections 95A - 95F (inclusive) of the Resource Management Act 1991 ('RMA') set out the steps the Council is required to take in determining whether or not to publicly notify an application or notify on a limited basis.